A Beginner’s Guide to AI Data Collection

 Budgeting is all about breaking down the specifics and clearly defining each fragment.
 These three factors should serve you as a roadmap for your AI training budgeting process in the future.

-Is In-house Data Acquisition Expensive?
+Is In-House Data Acquisition Truly Cost-Effective?

 Cost Incurred = Number of Annotators * Cost per annotator + Platform cost